Colin-TUE/LEGOAlexa/README.md

 ## Voice interaction

 With this project you can be your own coach of a LEGO Mindstorms Turtle.
 You can take control of the team and lead your team to victory.
 During a match, as coach, you cannot walk into the field and influence the match.
-You need to talk (read call out) to your team members and instruct them what tom do.
-With Alexa bby your side the Turtle will obey your every command.
+You need to talk (read call out) to your team members and instruct them what to do.
+With Alexa by your side the Turtle will obey your every command.
 The instructions you can give the turtle are categorized in two categories: 1.
 Movement and 2.
 Actions.
 Each voice command you utter is constructed as if you are calling out to your team.

 ### Movements